keep-starknet-strange/awesome-stwo/README.md

 - [Keth](https://github.com/kkrt-labs/keth) - An open-source proving backend for the Ethereum Execution Layer built with on Starkware's provable VM, Cairo.

+## ZK-VMs

+*ZK-VMs provable with Stwo.*

+- [Stwo-Brainfuck](https://github.com/kkrt-labs/stwo-brainfuck) - A ZK-VM for the Brainfuck language, provable with Stwo.

 ## Contributing

 Your contributions are always welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) first.